mlegenhausen/grunt-ng-constant/README.md

 Default value: `false`
 Optional

 A boolean to active or deactive the automatic wrapping.
-A string who will wrap the result of file, use the `__ngModule` variable to indicate the content.
+A string who will wrap the result of file, use the `<%= __ngModule %>` variable to indicate where to put the generated module content.
+See the "Custom Wrap Option" section for further informations.

 ### Usage Examples